Calculation of your retirement pension under the Québec Pension Plan

 • the age at which you apply for your pension.
 At age 65, you will receive 100% of the expected amounts.
 If you apply for your pension after age 65, it will be higher for life.
 It will stop increasing at age 72.
 If you apply for your pension between ages 60 and 65, it will be lower for life.

-The employment earnings used for the calculation of your retirement pension are those you earned between the month during which you turned 18 and the end of the first of the following months:
+The employment earnings used for the calculation of your retirement pension are those you earned between the month of your 18th birthday and the end of the first of the following months:

 • the month before payment of your retirement pension began;